myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/index.rst

 Plugin demonstration
 ====================

-Plug in your limeSDR device into USB port.
+Plug in your LimeSDR device into USB port.
 Execute the following command in an active conda environment (or in linux terminal) to retrieve SDR device serial number:

 .. code-block:: bash